mabdulul/Salon-Assist/README.md

 React, PostgreSQL, JavaScript, HTML, CSS, Bootstrap 4, Node, Express, Context API, Momentjs.

 ## Design
-I design everything to expected the homepage.
+I design everything expected the homepage.
 The design of Salon-Assist was inspired by different salon website and the questionnaire was inspired by quizzes I found online.

 ## Challenges
 Creating the login for users.